 With summer in Greenville comes days at the beach, cookouts, and ac upkeep

 and improvements.
 (Although to be honest, no one thinks about our air conditioner until it breaks or until the first bill gets delivered.)
-Much like car or lawn care, your air conditioner, from straightforward window units to complex central air systems, needs to be kept up.
+Much like car or lawn care, your air conditioner, from straightforward window units to sophisticated central air systems, needs to be kept up.
 You may be asking yourself, “why do I need to work on my ac unit if it works when it’s turned on?”
-Air conditioning accounts for about half of warm weather energy costs and doing seasonal maintenance not only helps with the bigger summer energy bills, but it will save you money by avoiding high-priced repairs.
+Air conditioning accounts for about half of warm weather energy costs and doing seasonal maintenance not only helps with the bigger summer energy bills, but it will save you money by adverting high-priced repairs.
 Maintenance can also help your cooling system last up to twice as long and help with indoor air quality.

-There are numerous ways to keep your ac system operating through the hot weather, one of the easiest is to make sure there is no debris within 2 feet of the outdoor unit.
+There are numerous ways to keep your ac system operating through the hot weather, one of the easiest is to make sure there is no debris within 2 feet of the outside unit.
 This will prevent leaves, dirt, and other unwanted things from getting lodged in the condenser and causing loss of efficiency.
 Vacuuming the fins of the condenser helps keep unwanted items out of your air conditioning system as well.

 Want to prevent your air conditioning from running all day?
 A programable thermostat solves that!
 Programable thermostats keep your ac system from wearing out expensive parts and helps manage the summer cooling bills by giving you the ability to decide when the system should run.
-By far, the most effortless things you can do are; keep doors and vents open, keep items from obstructing air return vents, and check that windows and doors are sealed, (especially with window ac units.)
+By far, the most effortless things you can do are; keep doors and vents open, keep items from obstructing air return vents, and double-check that windows and doors are sealed, (especially with window ac units.)
 All of these will help keep your home cool and avoid unneeded wear and tear.